NanoComp/meep/doc/docs/Python_User_Interface.md

 —
 A weight factor to multiply the energy density by when it is computed.
 Default is 1.0.

-**`Simulation.add_energy(fcen, df, nfreq, EnergyRegions...)`** —
+**`Simulation.add_energy(fcen, df, nfreq, freq, EnergyRegions...)`** —
-Add a bunch of `EnergyRegion`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2`.
+Add a bunch of `EnergyRegion`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2` or an array/list `freq` for arbitrarily spaced frequencies.
 Return an *energy object*, which you can pass to the functions below to get the energy spectrum, etcetera.

 As for energy regions, you normally use `add_energy` via statements like: